mvolkmann/blog/src/lua.md

 LuaJIT is implemented by a separate team from the one that maintains Lua.

 LuaJIT is based on Lua 5.1, so it is missing features of Lua added since then.
+From Paul Ducklin, Lua and LuaJIT are
+"independent, incommensurate, and unlikely-ever-to-be-reunited projects that have been on very different journeys for more than 15 years now."

 From {% aTargetBlank "https://api7.ai/learning-center/openresty/luajit-vs-lua",
 "api7.ai" %}: